 Brianne has been recognized as a 2015 Rising Star by KC Business Magazine and a Missouri and Kansas Super Lawyer “Rising Star” by Law and Politics Magazine for the past six years.
 She was voted “Best of the Bar” in 2013, 2014 and 2016 and has been recognized by The National Trial Lawyers as the “Top 40 Under 40.”
 In 2012, she won the President’s Award for achievement as a board member of the Association for Women Lawyers of Greater Kansas City (AWL).
 In 2012, she was honored with the David J. Dixon award by the Missouri Bar Foundation which recognizes outstanding work in appellate advocacy.

 When she is not at the office or in the courtroom, Brianne enjoys spending time with her family.
-She has two children, Xavier (8) and Alexandra (“Alex” 2).
+She has three children, Xavier, Alexandra (“Alex”) and Maxwell (Max).

 Why is your job rewarding to you personally?